c00p75/Leaderboard/README.md

 To run the project, execute the following command:

-> Go to that downloaded folder and open the index.html file and your good to go.
+> Open your teminal and set the downloaded folder as the working directory.
+Next, run `npm i` then `npm start`.

 ### Run tests